top of page

 Although sometimes perceived as deterrents, restrictions are actually a means to create a working pallet for creative event planners.
 As to one of those 'hospitality practices' I referred to above, in event planning, the customer is not always right.
 In fact, they usually don't know what they want nor how to organize an event.
 They need parameters.
 If you leave everything up to them, they will do damage to your venue and your reputation.

 To begin the long process of turning a space into a working event venue you need to start asking questions of local vendors, research your local codes, and then hire someone who knows the ropes.
-There is a growing market in special events, and if done right can benefit the entire community by bringing in new revenues for hotels, caterers, florists, planners, transportation services and more.
+There is a growing market in special events, and if done right, it can benefit the entire community by bringing in new revenues for hotels, caterers, florists, planners, transportation services, and more.

 Consider a Wedding as an example for 100 guests.
 Using industry averages, (*1)

-If you explore the possibilities of converting your open space into an events venue you might want to start by exploring your local competition and check in with your local Business Association or Chamber of Commerce for feedback.
-Once you're sure you want to develop your site for events, talk to someone who has the experience to cross the many bridges you will encounter.
+If you are exploring the possibility of converting your open space into an events venue, you might start by exploring your local competition and check in with your local business association or chamber of commerce for feedback.
+Once you're sure you want to develop your site for events, talk to someone with the experience to cross the many bridges you will encounter.

-Not only can this provide your business with new growth potential, it really will add to other community businesses who provide on-site services such as catering, flowers, and hotels.
-So, in your dealing with the vast paperwork you will encounter to get permits and allies in the community.
-There is usually a very positive outcome for more than you alone in creating an Events Venue.
+Not only can this provide your business with new growth potential, but it will also add to other community businesses that provide on-site services such as catering, flowers, and hotels.
+So, in dealing with the vast paperwork you will encounter to get permits and allies in the community, there is usually a very positive outcome for more than you alone in creating an Events Venue.

 *1- source: TheKnot.com